“Find the good,” Lt. Col. White challenges Wyoming Guard to turn setbacks into strength

 |0

 This work, “Find the good,” Lt.
-Col. White challenges Wyoming Guard to turn setbacks into strength [Image 5 of 5], by Joseph Coslett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Col. White challenges Wyoming Guard to turn setbacks into strength, by Joseph Coslett, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-“Find the good,” Lt.
-Col. White challenges Wyoming Guard to turn setbacks into strength